Display-Marketing » Pros and Cons and how its work

 Users “fight back” with ad blockers

 Marketing and advertising are effective tools for gaining positive attention, but only when used appropriately and in measured doses.
-However, the saying 'too much of a good thing' holds true, and with excessive use, we achieve the complete opposite.
+However, the saying 'too much of a good thing' holds true, and with excessive use, we fell fully into the display advertising disadvantages.

 Sensory Overload and Banner Blindness